 - Cinnamon or pumpkin spice sprinkled on top

-- Raspberry Powder - add a tsp of raspberry powder per cup for a subtle raspberry flavor
+- Raspberry Powder – add a tsp of raspberry powder per cup for a subtle raspberry flavor.

-- For an adult version, add a splash of rum or bourbon
+- For an adult version, add a splash of rum or bourbon.

-Healthy Hot Cocoa Ingredient Swaps
+Healthy Ingredient Swaps

 Non-dairy alternatives: